pkgcore/pkgcore/doc/config.rst

  ; And do the same thing for the caches.

 There is nothing special about sections used as target for "inherit".
 They can be complete sections, although they do not have to be.
-That is why pconfig uncollapsable will mention the "stuff-common-to-repos"
-section: it is uncollapsable (because it misses the "location" and "cache" settings) and pconfig cannot know that is intentional (it is possible to use a section as both an inherit target and a standalone section, in which case you *would* want to know why it is not collapsable).
+If they are not complete sections you should set inherit-only to true for them, to make pconfig uncollapsable ignore errors in them.

 Actually the portage emulation mode uses inherit targets too, so you could just have inherited "ebuild-repo-common".
 Inherit targets do not